 - 1 cup chopped celery

-- ¼ cup chopped walnuts or pecans toasted, see note 1
+- ¼ cup walnuts or pecans, toasted and chopped, see note 1

 - 6 leaves lettuce Romaine or Bibb, for serving, see note 2